 - Cooked salmon

-Can couscous salad be made ahead of time?
+Can I make this couscous salad with lemon ahead of time?

-While you can freeze cooked couscous, I would not freeze couscous salad as a whole.
+While you can freeze cooked pasta, I do not recommend freezing this lemon couscous salad as a whole – rather store it as separate parts.

-To freeze couscous, cook the pasta to al dente according to package directions and then allowing it to cool completely.
-Transfer the couscous to a freezer-safe zip-closure bag (remove as much air as possible before sealing) and then freeze.
+To freeze this recipe, cook the pasta to al dente according to package directions and allow it to cool completely.
+Then, transfer the couscous to a freezer bag.
+Finally, remove as much air as possible before sealing the bag and storing it in the freezer.

-Couscous salad is a healthier pasta salad option.
+Couscous salad is a “skinny” pasta salad option.
 Couscous is loaded with powerful antioxidants and is a good source of fiber.
-If you are looking to make your couscous salad even healthier, opt for whole-wheat couscous in your salad!
+If you are looking to make your salad even healthier, opt for whole-wheat couscous in your salad!

-The precise amount of protein in a couscous salad will depend on the recipe and particular ingredients used.
-This lemon couscous salad recipe has 11 grams of protein per serving.
+The precise amount of protein in a couscous salad will depend on the brand of ingredients.
+However, this lemon salad recipe has 11 grams of protein per serving.

-Light, refreshing and bursting with flavor, you will want to make this lemon couscous salad all summer long!
-Just don’t forget to make extra, because you are going to want leftovers for lunch the next day!
+Light and full of flavor, you will want to make this lemon couscous salad all summer long!

 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!